SwiftSeal/resistify/README.md

 Stop codons "*" are permitted at the end of sequences - internal stop codons are not.

 An `output_directory` will be created which will contain the results of your run:
- - `results.tsv` - A table of the length, classification, and predicted functionality of each sequence, as well as the presence of any MADA motif or CJID domain
+ - `results.tsv` - A table of the length, classification, count of NB-ARC motifs, as well as the presence of any MADA motif or CJID domain
  - `motifs.tsv` - A table of all the NLRexpress motifs for each sequence
  - `domains.tsv` - A table of all the domains identified for each sequence
  - `nbarc.fasta` - A fasta file of all the NB-ARC domains identified.